sudoalgorithm/Hybrid-Application-Control-on-Kubernetes/README.md

 # Project HACK - Hybrid Application Control on Kubernetes
-PyRK8 Dubai - Team Cloud Platfrom G&amp;L - MVP
+PyRK8 Dubai - Team Cloud Platform G&amp;L - MVP

 # Project Overview & Summary
 Project HACK is aimed at delivering a Minimum Viable Product (MVP) that aims to create a customer facing application within a Hybrid Environment that is split across IBM cloud and on-premise.
 It uses Redhat OpenShift to host and manage the application development that is based on of Node.JS.
 Managed Redhat OpenShift will be used on cloud and OKD hosted on a VMware node will simulate the on-premise environment.
 An external API integration will connect the application to Watson NLP for the interface (chatbot).